 - 1. On the Applications menu, click Job Manager. - 2.
-Click the add icon (•) at the top right to open the New Job screen. - 3.
-On the Job Info panel, enter the desired information for the new job: Name, Walltime, Number of Nodes, Number of Cores per Node, and Description.
+Click the add icon ( ) at the top right to open the New Job screen. - 3.
+On the Job Info panel, enter the desired information for the new job.
 This can be edited after the job is saved by clicking the name of the job. - 4.
 On the Script panel, either edit the script for this job or click Upload Script.
 This can be edited after the job is saved by clicking the name of the job. - 5.
 On the Data Files panel, click Upload Data to upload any data files that the job may require.
 This can be edited after the job is saved by clicking the name of the job. - 6.
 To run an on demand job, select On Demand, which will add On Demand Configuration options: